shodiqimamp/MidTerm/README.md

     }' http://localhost:3000/api/videos
     ```
   * Get all data Videos from Database with this API link `http://localhost:3000/api/videos` on your browser or postman.
+  * Get specific data Video by Id from Database with this API link `http://localhost:3000/api/videos/:videoId` on your browser or postman and dont forget to change param `:videoId`.
-  * Add data Comment to Database with this API Link `http://localhost:3000/api/videos/:videoId/comments`, then enter this command in your terminal/bash/cmd.
-Dont forget to change param `:videoId` with `id` and value in `videoId` field with `_id` from video collection.
+  * Add Comment data to database with this POST API `http://localhost:3000/api/videos/:videoId/comments` using this command in your terminal/bash/cmd.
+Dont forget to change param `:videoId` and value in `videoId` field with `_id` from video collection.
   ```
     curl -X POST -H "Content-Type: application/json" -d '{
     "name": "My Name",